GH-AkshyM/Revenue-Health-Dashboard/README.md

 # Revenue Health Dashboard
 ## ↪️Project background:
 This project was inspired from my previous role as an Associate consultant.
 During that time me and my manager used to work together to present a **monthly** report to Leadership containing details about upcoming revenue.
-It used to take us weeks to prepare the excel files, cross checking with other department heads about missing data, formatting, cross checking etc. The whole process was entirely manual.
-Ofcourse at that time, I was not aware about Powerbi.
+It used to take us weeks to prepare the excel files, cross checking with other department heads about missing data, formatting etc. The whole process was entirely manual.
+Ofcourse at that time, I was not aware about Power BI.
 When
 I started learning this tool, I made up my mind that this would be my first project!

 *<h4>Disclaimer: The dataset used in this project is generated synthetically to mimic an IT solutions company.
-Which have several on going projects, Upcoming projects in the pipeline.
-Revenue recognition accross different months according to variying SOW's.
+Which have several on going projects, upcoming projects in the pipeline.
+Revenue recognition across different months according to varying SOW's.
 Please give credit if you're going to reuse the dataset.
 Thanks in advance!
 I Appreciate you stopping by here!!</h4>*

 ## 📚Table of Contents: